 Carmen inspired me to become a boxer, that all began way back in 1957.
 I was 6 years old hanging out in my Grandfather's Italian Restaurant on Exchange Street in Geneva, NY.
 Every Friday night the bar room would be packed with patrons watching the Gillette Friday Night Fights on the 20" Admiral TV above the bar.
 My father, who was bar tending, would try to get a better picture by adjusting the rabbit ears on top of the TV.
 The guys would get anxious and yelled to dad "Angelo....hurry up...Carmen Basilio is fighting tonight!"
 Finally dad got the picture adjusted and I watched as the crowd in the bar room roared with every punch Carmen threw.
 The only time it got quiet was when the Gillette Razor and Schultz & Dooley Beer commercials came on between rounds.
 That night made such an impression on me.
-After the fight, I ran to the back room, filled up a laundry bag with linens and started using it as a punching bag.
+After the fight, I ran to the basement, filled up a laundry bag with linens, jumped onto a pickle barrel, tied the laundry bag to a steam pipe and started using it as a punching bag.
 My Grandmother walked in and asked me what I was doing.
-I told her, "Grandma, I'm Carmen Basilio" and she said, "There's only one Carmen Basilio.
-Never mind that boxing stuff, you better go to College, now go help your Grandfather in the bar room."
+I told her, "Grandma, I'm Carmen Basilio" and she said "never mind that boxing stuff, you better go to College, now go help your Grandfather in the bar room."

 My admiration for Carmen has stayed with me all of these years.
 In my eyes, he's the toughest fighter "pound for pound" of all time.